What setting (on my Baratza Grinder) should I use for a specific brewing method?

 There is no easy answer for this important question, as so many variables affect the grind, such as:

-We have done extensive testing on our grinders and have come up with some settings that we feel are great starting points, to get you going with your grinder.
-The key is to get started and then adjust to your own taste.
+We have done extensive testing on our grinders with the most popular brewing methods and have come up with some settings that we think are great starting points.
+The key is to get started with your grinder and then adjust to your own preferred taste.

-In addition, you could ask the Roaster of the beans you purchased, or your local Café, to give you a grind sample for the brew method you plan to use, then reproduce this grind sample on your grinder.
-Fine tune to get the taste you want.
-If you cannot get this information from the Roaster or Café, then you need to continue to experiment with your style of coffee and the taste.
+In addition to our grinding tips, you could ask the Roaster of the beans you purchased, or your local Café, to give you a grind sample for the brew method you plan to use, then reproduce this grind sample on your grinder.
+Fine tune as you taste what you prefer.

 Does the grinder need to be running to make adjustments?